nauman-shafique-hashmi/BSTs/README.md

 ---
 ##### 📌 Notes
 - **Content Requirements:** Client to provide text, images, and PDF content within 3 days of project start to meet timelines.
-- **Hosting & Domain:** A 1-year plan for the domain and dedicated hosting server is included.
+- **Hosting & Domain:** A 1-year plan for the domain and shared hosting server upto 20GB storage is included.
 If a premium domain is required, it can be arranged separately upon request.
 - **Deliverables:** Final website, branding files, and CMS access released upon full payment.
 - **Confidentiality:** This quotation is confidential and intended exclusively for Al Maqar Trading & Contracting Co.
 LLC.
 It must not be shared, distributed, or disclosed to any third party or company without prior written consent.